Skip to content

-When people visit the United Kingdom, there first thought will be London.
-One of the most exciting cities, the kind of staycation London can offer can suit all ages and traveller types.
+When people visit the United Kingdom, they first think it will be London.
+One of the most exciting cities, London’s accommodation can suit all ages and traveller types.
 The most popular destination in the United Kingdom, London attracts eight times more visitors than Edinburgh, the second most visited city in the UK.
 Its popularity is due to its extreme versatility.
-For those who love culture and the arts, some of the best museums and galleries globally are found in its streets, some free to visit.
-For those who enjoy gastronomy, it has a fantastic amount of Michelin-Starred restaurants.
+For those who love culture and the arts, some of the best museums and galleries globally are in its streets, some free to visit.
+For those who enjoy gastronomy, it has many Michelin-starred restaurants.
 London’s nightlife is world-renowned and it has beautiful parks to enjoy walks in.
-Treat yourself to a staycation London will never disappoint.
+Treat yourself to a staycation.
+London will never disappoint.

 Staycation London: Soho